 Given the robust functionality of modern forex trading platforms such as Trading Station or MetaTrader 4 (MT4), traders have the freedom to construct technical indicators based on nearly any criteria.
-The only thing limiting the custom forex indicator is the trader's imagination.
+The only thing limiting the custom forex indicator and associated forex trading strategies is the trader's imagination.

 The Bottom Line

 At first, technical trading can seem abstract and intimidating.
 However, through due diligence, the study of price action and application of forex trading indicators can become second nature.

 Whether you're a trend, reversal or breakout trader, there are many forex indicators to choose from in the public and private domains.
 To sum them up, the best ones are easy to use and will add value to a comprehensive trading strategy.